awwright/http-progress/draft-wright-http-progress.md

 If the client makes this request with the `Prefer: processing` preference, the server SHOULD send an initial `102 Processing` header, and `102 Processing` responses for every progress update until the operation completes.

-If or when the operation completes, the server SHOULD include `Status-URI` and, if applicable, `Status-Location` headers specifying the status code and Location (if any) of the final response to the initial request.

 ## Closing the Operation